 The Center for Discovering Opportunities in Biological Sciences (do/bio) complements and enriches undergraduate scholarship with discovery-based, experiential learning, including research, internship and international study opportunities.
 Find out more about do/bio.

-The Biological Sciences Scholars Program is designed to give students the opportunity to pursue their interests as part of a smaller community of scholars.
+The Bioscholars Program is designed to give students the opportunity to pursue their interests as part of a smaller community of scholars.

 BSSA is dedicated to improving the education of UC San Diego’s biology undergraduate population, by providing programs and opportunities that enrich their personal, academic, and professional growth.